shawn61cp/calibre2jellyfin/README.md

     └── Westerns/           <- point a [ConstructWesterns] jellyfinStore param here
 </pre>

+Then using your desired selectionMode, arrange for appropriate books to be output from each \[Construct...\] section.
 Jellyfin would then display drillable category folders above the author folders (or whatever folderMode you choose).

 ## Odds and Ends